 The festival promises a full schedule of award-winning chefs and culinary talent across the kitchen stages for live demos, talks and interviews with world-famous gourmet gurus.

->

-> The line-up of culinary gurus putting the ‘feast’ in Feastival includes Clare Smyth (the first British woman to be awarded three Michelin stars), Tom Barnes (Executive Chef of Simon Rogan Restaurants in the North West), Thomasina Miers (cook, food writer and television presenter), and Ching-He Huang (International Emmy nominated, Award winning TV chef and cookery author), amongst others.
+The 2022 lineup of culinary gurus putting the ‘feast’ in Feastival included Clare Smyth (the first British woman to be awarded three Michelin stars), Tom Barnes (Executive Chef of Simon Rogan Restaurants in the North West), Thomasina Miers (cook, food writer and television presenter), and Ching-He Huang (International Emmy nominated, Award-winning TV chef and cookery author), amongst others.

->

-> The M&S Little Cooks tent will provide an amazing opportunity for children to learn about food and get stuck into cooking with truly interactive classes.
+The M&S Little Cooks tent will provide an amazing opportunity for children to learn about food and get stuck into cooking with truly interactive classes.

 Family entertainment is also at the forefront of the Feastival’s programming.
 Little festival-goers will be wowed with the highest calibre of enchanting performances, wild workshops, crafting, meet & greets with some of their favourite characters, vintage fairground, and so much more.